 Dry Point - Is an engraving where a strong steel point mashed and dragged over a soft metal plate like copper, aluminium, or zinc to create the grooves.
 Perspex and card can be used, but the editions are tiny, before the press pressure destroys the readability of the image.
 The needle used has more of a cutting edge than the rounded point used when upon the etching ground.
 In drawing the design the needle tears up the copper and leaves what is known as a burr- a ridge of copper on either side of the furrow.
 It is this burr, which gives the quality to dry-point etchings when they are printed., a beautiful sort of double line that you can see in some of Picasso’s Vollard Suite.

-See image of Gary Goodman's "Hog" dry point with chin colle.
+See image of Gary Goodman's 'Girl with Dog' dry point with chin colle.